 We have been taking some time to build better on-boarding experiences for our clients.
 This is critical for us in growth.
 We recently discovered a tool called Appcues that can help accelerate that process tremendously.
 I was very cautious about bringing this forward to our Dev and Design teams but we also need them to scale so anything we can do to optimize that would be great.
 Also, any tool that plugs into Segment give[s] us better insight and so that's really important.

-Assess the risks of build vs. buy
+4. Assess the customer risks of build vs. buy

 Of course, off-the-shelf solutions aren't without risk.
 Be wary of any vendors pitching their software as plug-and-play—any time you introduce a piece of software into your critical path that you don't control, you're introducing risk.
 If you find a bug, you're relying on the vendor to resolve it quickly and efficiently.